michalvankodev/michalvankodev-site/_pages/portfolio.md

       city: Košice
       country: Slovakia
   - description: >-
-      I worked in _eSOLUTIONS_ as an **extern web developer** for part-time while I was studying in high school and at University.
+      I worked in _eSOLUTIONS_ as a **web developer** part-time while I was studying in high school and at University.

       I was building front-end and back-end services for websites and web applications.
 Mostly using _PHP_, _MySQL_, _JavaScript_, _HTML_, _CSS_.